0xDACC/2022-Mitre/host_tools/README.md

 # Host Tools
 This stuff is pretty jank, so we are going to try to explain it as well as possible...

-There is also an obscene ammount of comments throughout all the code as well
+There is also an obscene amount of comments throughout all the code as well

 ## Boot
 1. Connect to bootloader